In this article we answer some common questions about domain name ownership.

 Read more: Spot and report scam emails, texts, websites and calls

-We coach, help and support managers with responsibility for Joomla! websites in organisations across Cheshire, Manchester, Merseyside, North West England & the UK.
+WYNCHCO Solutions help and support managers responsible for Joomla!
+CMS websites in UK business and third sector organisations across Cheshire, Greater Manchester, Merseyside and North West England.